1958 – 1961 | 1962 - 1964 | 1965 – 1967

 Following Carry On Cleo the team made a comedy about a bank robbery, entitled The Big Job, based on John Antrobus' rejected 1958 proposal for Carry On Constable.
 This starred Sid James, with Joan Sims, Jim Dale and Lance Percival.

 By 1965 the Carry On film series had established itself as popular comedy series and would never return to black and white.
 Yet the series would face two cancellation crisis within the next couple of years; the films' distributor, Anglo Amalgamated, would announce that they would no longer support the series.
-When the next two films in the series were released by J Arthur Rank instead, 'Carry On' missing from the titles and the films had poor box office performances, would the series survive or reach even greater heights?
+When the two following films in the series were released by J Arthur Rank instead with the words, 'Carry On' missing from the titles and had poor box office performances, would the series survive or reach even greater heights?